Benjamin Stubbing

 - On weekends, I circulate an old-school links blast and I read very slowly.

 - Some of my favourite books are: Dracula, Anna Karenina, Reasons and Persons, and The Man Who Was Thursday.
-These aren't books in the traditional sense of the word but to help you get a sense of me, I also love: In Defense of Sanity, a collection of Chesterton's essays, and The Fixation of Belief, by Peirce.

 My picture of the world is drawn in perspective, and not like a model to scale.
 The foreground is occupied by human beings and the stars are all as small as threepenny bits.